pic

 Approaches to Conditional Statements

-When conditional statements are applied only once, a lazy approach is almost always more performant as it avoids needless computations.
-However, inside a for-loop, SIMD can compute multiple operations simultaneously.
-Consequently, it may be beneficial to evaluate all conditions and branches upfront, selecting the relevant branches afterward.
+When conditional statements are applied only once, a lazy approach is more performant as it avoids needless computations.
+However, when a condition is embedded inside a for-loop, there are multiple operations to be potentially computed.
+Since SIMD can compute more than one operation simultaneously, it may be beneficial to evaluate all conditions and branches upfront, selecting the relevant branches afterward.
 The possibility is especially true when branches involve inexpensive computations.

 In Julia, whether a conditional statement is evaluated lazily or eagerly depends on how it's written.
-Next, we explore this nuance in more detail.
+Next, we explore this aspect in more detail.

 ifelse vs if

 The ifelse function in Julia follows an eager evaluation strategy, where both the condition and possible outcomes are computed before deciding which result to return.
-In contrast, if and && favor lazy computations, only evaluating the necessary components based on the truth value of the condition.
+In contrast, if favors lazy computations, only evaluating the necessary components based on the truth value of the condition.

-The following example demonstrates this computational difference through a reduction operation that's contingent on a condition. [note] Note that ifelse requires specifying an operation for when the condition is true and another when it's not.
-For a sum reduction, this is handled by returning zero when the condition isn't met.
+The following example demonstrates this computational difference between if and ifelse.
+It relies on a reduction operation, whose elements to be summed are contingent on a condition.
+Note that ifelse requires specifying an operation for both the true and false cases.
+For a sum reduction, the false case is handled by returning zero when the condition isn't met.

 x = rand(1_000_000)